 MTU stands for “Maximum Transmission Unit.”
 Whenever you transmit and receive data in Mac OS X, the data is broken up into smaller pieces (called packets) and then reassembled on the other end of the connection.
 Think of it like a jigsaw puzzle: You go to the store to find a puzzle, and they come in different sizes, ranging from 20-10,000 pieces.
 Everyone knows that the more pieces you need to put the picture back together, the longer it takes.
 The same thing is true with computer data.

-When you want to download a song from the iTunes Music Store, you want it to get it as quickly as possible, and as you increase the amount of data in a packet, you decrease the number of packets iTunes needs to transmit, which reduces the time it takes to receive the file.
+Suppose, you want to download a song from the iTunes Music Store.
+Or you’ve come across a freshly released movie that you planned to watch this Friday night.
+Or you want to save on your computer an audio or video guide containing advice to help with personal statement writing.
+Naturally, you want to get all of these things as quickly as possible.
+And as you increase the amount of data in a packet, you decrease the number of packets iTunes needs to transmit, which reduces the time it takes to receive the file.
 That’s great until you tell the computer to transmit packets larger than your ISP can handle.
 If your ISP can handle 1500 bytes, but you specify 1800 bytes, you might get the 1500 bytes, but then your computer has to tell iTunes, “Hey, I didn’t get those other 300 bytes.
 Please resend them.” iTunes sends the data, but it has to do so in a new packet, which means it takes longer to get all the data to your computer.

 Determining the MTU for your current network is not difficult, but it is a matter of trial and error.
 There are some caveats.
 First, each network has its own MTU, so your home network may be different from work and from the local coffee shop.
 Thus, if you set a custom MTU and then change networks, you probably need to change the MTU to match the new network.
 Second, the standard MTU size for Ethernet/AirPort connections is 1500.
 For Ethernet DSL (PPPoE), it is 1492.
 Third, it is unlikely your MTU size is greater than 1500 or lower than 1400, but feel free to experiment with different values.